seokjoon27/tp/docs/DeveloperGuide.md

 1. User chooses to schedule a lesson
 2. System validates student exists and schedule format is correct.
 3. System stores or replaces the student’s schedule.
-4. System displays success message: "Updated schedule for student: <NAME>" Use case ends.
+4. System displays success message

+   Use case ends.

 **Extensions:**
 * 2a.
 Student not found.
     * 2a1.
-System shows error message: "The person index provided is invalid" Use case resumes at step 1.
+System shows error message

+      Use case resumes at step 1.
 * 2b.
 Person is a parent.
     * 2b1.
-System shows error message: "Cannot add schedule for a parent" Use case resumes at step 1.
+System shows error message

+      Use case resumes at step 1.
 * 2c.
 Schedule format invalid.
     * 2c1.
-System shows error message: “Invalid schedule format”.
+System shows error message

       Use case resumes at step 1.